fncbook/fnc/book/linsys/matrices.md

     \end{bmatrix}.
     ```

-    (Do not round off the values in $\mathbf{v}$---find them using native Julia commands.)
+    (Do not round off the values in $\mathbf{v}$—find them using native Julia commands.)
 For each expression below, use Julia to find the result, or explain why the result does not exist.

     **(a)** $\mathbf{A}\mathbf{B},\quad$
     **(b)** $\mathbf{B}^T \mathbf{A},\quad$